geochap/faqtiv-agent-toolkit/README.md

 ## Requirements

-You will need node.js to install and run the toolkit and optionally `python3` if you are writing a python agent (unnecessary if you're writing a node.js/javascript agent).
+You will need node.js to install and run the toolkit and optionally `python` if you are writing a python agent (unnecessary if you're writing a node.js/javascript agent).

 ## Installation